Corpus

 Outcomes

-Design tokens replaced hardcoded values, ensuring the final product matched designs across platforms.More time for meaningful work
+Design tokens replaced hardcoded values, so designs matched the final product.More time for real work

 Reflection